 We need not abandon Anselm's argument, however.
 Indeed, by pointing us to the supreme greatness of God, Anselm has done us a great service.
 He has moved us toward discovery of a more convincing form of the ontological argument.
 Unlike Anselm's version, which fails because it tries to establish its conclusion by deductive logic, the better version proceeds inductively through a series of general observations and questions.

 - Every good we can see in our world is imperfect.
-There is beauty, but it is imperfect.
-There is love, but it is imperfect.
-There is moral righteousness, but it is imperfect.
-There are pleasure and happiness, but they are imperfect.
+There is love, but never free of selfishness.
+There is beauty, but always marred in some measure.
+There is moral righteousness, but never without lapses into sin.
+There are pleasure and happiness, but never wholly satisfying.
+There is knowledge, but always limited.
+There are power and strength, but always subject to failure.

 - Yet though perfection exists, how could it have entered the imagination of beings with no direct experience of it?
-The answer must be that perfection is an attribute of our Creator, who has implanted in our minds a predilection to conceive of perfection so that we might better understand His own nature.
+The most convincing answer is that perfection is an attribute of our Creator, who has implanted in our minds a capacity to conceive of perfection so that we might better understand His own nature.

 - The highest magnitude we can reach on any scale of measurement is finite.
 We can count only so far.
 We can look only so far into the distance and remember only so far into the past and scan only so far into the future.
 However large our view, we see nothing that is actually infinite, and however small our view, we see nothing that is actually infinitesimal.